Search This Blog

 2. Team decides on what can be accomplished in a 2-week sprint and emphasizes continuous improvement by retrospectives

-3. Customer representative is expected to be sometimes on-site and be multi-functional with skills in product, project, account, technical, business analysis, etc.
+3. The customer representative is expected to be sometimes on-site and be multi-functional with skills in product, project, account, technical, business analysis, etc.

 4. Measure of progress is working software delivery